Non-linear stability of the Kerr-Newman-de Sitter family of charged black holes: Introduction

 The non-linear stability of de~Sitter space in the presence of Maxwell or Yang--Mills fields was proved by Friedrich \cite{FriedrichEinsteinMaxwellYangMills}, following his earlier work on the Einstein vacuum equations \cite{FriedrichStability}, see also \cite{AndersonStabilityEvenDS}; Ringstr\"om \cite{RingstromEinsteinScalarStability} discusses a closely related problem for (non-linear) scalar fields.
 Based on the monumental work by Christodoulou and Klainerman \cite{ChristodoulouKlainermanStability} on the stability of Minkowski space as a solution of the Einstein vacuum equation $\Ric(g)=0$, with refinements by Bieri \cite{BieriZipserStability}, Zipser \cite{ZipserThesis} proved the stability of Minkowski space as a solution of the system \eqref{EqIntroEM} with $\Lambda=0$: Minkowski space itself solves this system with $F\equiv 0$.
 Lindblad and Rodnianski \cite{LindbladRodnianskiGlobalExistence,LindbladRodnianskiGlobalStability} and Speck \cite{SpeckEinsteinMaxwell} gave different proofs of (variants of) the latter two results, based on wave coordinate gauges.
 The non-linear stability of Kerr--Newman black holes was investigated numerically in \cite{ZilhaoCardosoHerdeiroLehnerSperhakeKNStab}, including in near-extremal regimes (large angular momenta and/or large charges); no signs of developing instabilities were found.
 Since such numerical simulations are very expensive, the parameter space explored is rather small.
 The mode stability of Kerr--Newman solutions for a wider range of parameters was checked numerically in \cite{DiasGodazgarSantosKerrNewman}.
 We refer the reader to \S\ref{SubsecIntroWork} for further pointers to the literature.

 \begin{rmk} Using the techniques developed in this paper, one can couple a massless neutral scalar field into the Einstein--Maxwell system and prove the global non-linear stability of the slowly rotating KNdS family with constant scalar field.
-For the Einstein--Maxwell--scalar field system, there are non-trivial dynamics even in spherical symmetry; if one then obtained rather precise bounds on the exponential decay rate of the tails of the solution, one could study Penrose's Strong Cosmic Censorship conjecture in this context; see \cite{DafermosEinsteinMaxwellScalarStability,CostaGiraoNatarioSilvaCauchy1,CostaGiraoNatarioSilvaCauchy2,CostaGiraoNatarioSilvaCauchy3,HintzVasyCauchyHorizon,DafermosLukKerrCauchyHor} for related results.
+(We remark that for the Einstein--Maxwell--scalar field system, there are non-trivial dynamics even in spherical symmetry.)
+In order to study Penrose's Strong Cosmic Censorship conjecture in either of these contexts, it is necessary to provide a (near) sharp bound for the decay rate $\alpha$, see \cite{DafermosEinsteinMaxwellScalarStability,CostaGiraoNatarioSilvaCauchy1,CostaGiraoNatarioSilvaCauchy2,CostaGiraoNatarioSilvaCauchy3,HintzVasyCauchyHorizon,DafermosLukKerrCauchyHorI}.
+Our arguments can in fact easily be seen to provide a value for $\alpha$ in terms of the spectral gaps of certain wave equations (which in turn can be computed numerically); however, we do not obtain any \emph{explicit} bounds here.

 In fact, one could allow the scalar field to have non-zero mass and show the non-linear stability of the KNdS family with vanishing scalar field (as solutions to the scalar Klein--Gordon equation decay exponentially fast to $0$).
 Shlapentokh-Rothman's work on `black hole bombs' \cite{ShlapentokhRothmanBlackHoleBombs} for linear scalar Klein--Gordon equations on Kerr spacetimes suggests that non-linear stability may fail for certain values of the scalar field mass and the black hole angular momentum. \end{rmk}